Columbia Parks and Recreation

 Creating Community through People, Parks and Programs

-Columbia has three fenced dog parks and three other leash-free areas approved by the City Council.
+Columbia has three fenced dog parks and two other leash-free areas approved by the City Council.
 Dogs off leash must be under the control of the owner.
 Dog owners are required by city ordinance to remove droppings from any area visited.

 Areas described below are approved as leash-free areas except on established trails.
 Dogs on an established trail shall be on a leash and reined in to within four feet of the responsible person whenever approaching or being approached by another trail user.

 Except for the areas described below, dogs must be on a leash in all city parks and trails.

 This roomy area is for all dog sizes during the spring through fall season.
 It is fenced on three sides, with the lake serving as the west boundary.
 Dogs can enjoy playing in the 16-acre fishing lake.
 Dog park users can park in the shelter parking lot.
 The restoom by the shelter is open April 15 to October 15.
 This area is closed during the winter - generally December through February.
 During this time all dogs and their owners are directed to use the Off-Season Dog Park.

 Small dogs rule in this new area created just for them.
 Dogs visiting this area should be no taller than 18 inches at the shoulder.
 There is a small pond in this fenced in area.
 This area is closed during the winter - generally December through February.
 During this time all dogs and their owners are directed to use the Off-Season Dog Park.